Leaderboard

 2 points

-3. So the admins (a consensus of whoever was in staff chat at the time) have decided that not recruiting sec from the manifest is against the rules because it is done to keep antags out of sec using meta knowledge.
+So the admins (a consensus of whoever was in staff chat at the time) have decided that not recruiting sec from the manifest is against the rules because it is done to keep antags out of sec using meta knowledge.
 Regardless of whether or not its meta, Game balance should absolutely be trumping meta here.
 Sec cannot be round start antags except for blob for a reason.
 Sec do not need this knife in their back.
 If not recruiting from the manifest is meta, sec may as well be allowed to roll antag, since under this new ruling any antag can just go to ask to be sec on round start and will actually get away it because of HoS's fearing bwoinks.
 This should not be a thing for the same reason that the PR about making brig phys being able to role traitor was closed, except this is even worse than that, especially on low pop when there's even less reason to turn down sec hires.
 In addition to that, this is very difficult to administrate (intention of whether or not the HoS said no to that hire because meta or other reasons is very difficult to tell) and it can be very easily explained IC: Mind shielded personal are subject to much more in depth and expensive background checking than the rest of the crew.
 When I ahelped and asked about this I was told something along the lines of "whats the IC reason people are always turned down."
-And My response to this is, Whats the IC reason that mind shielded people cannot be antags, that is the reason.
+And My response to this is, Whats the IC reason that mind shielded people cannot be antags, that is the reason.1 point

 1 point